Tikamgarh district: Languages

 At the time of the 2011 census, 84.94% of the population spoke Bundeli and 14.61% Hindi as their first language.

 Festivals

-Moniya Dance in Bundelkhand is performed every year during the festival of light Diwali/Deepawali at the end of October or the first week of November according to the lunar calendar.
+The Moniya Dance in Bundelkhand is performed every year during the festival of light Diwali at the end of October or the first week of November according to the lunar calendar.
 In this connection, the epic story goes that “in Gokul” when Lord Krishna raised Govardhan Mountain on his finger to save his associates (milkmen), they danced in joy.
-The main instruments used in this dance are ‘Dholak’ and ‘Nagaria’ (both being a form of drums).
-The male dancers with long sticks show the martial arts when the beats of drums inspire their energy and emotions.
-This dance is also performed as a ‘thanksgiving’ after harvesting.

-The dancers wear multi-colored apparel and the chief dancer holds the peacock feathers in his hands and the rest stick those feathers in their half pants.

-Cuisines

-Tikamgarh is famous for mawa filled ras bhariya gujiyas.
-You have drooled over the tempting gujiyas on every occasion, especially on Holi.
-With an extra dose of sweetness and flavors, this Chashni wali gujiya is pure bliss and a great hit amongst everyone.